Welcome!

 • How many bedrooms would I need?

-• How much can I put for a downpayment if I purchase an apartment?
+• How much can I put down for a down payment if I purchase an apartment?

 • Am I in any debt?
 Could I handle more with a mortgage?